Skip to content

 Overall, global renewable power capacity is expected to grow by 2,400 gigawatts (GW) over the 2022-2027 period, a figure equivalent to China's entire power capacity, according to the International Energy Agency's most recent annual report.

-According to the US Energy Information Administration, non-hydro renewable energies – mainly wind and solar – made up 10% of US electricity sources in 2018.
-The solar sector works in what is known as a feast and famine cycle.
-The fluctuations in growth stem from the capacity of companies to supply materials, as well as the demand from consumers – both of which can change from year to year.2
+However, the solar sector works in what is known as a feast and famine cycle.
+The fluctuations in growth stem from the capacity of companies to supply materials, as well as the demand from consumers – both of which can change from year to year.

 President Joe Biden's $369 billion Inflation Reduction Act, meanwhile, signed in 2022, has been hailed as the largest climate investment in America's history.
 This takes the form of tax credits payable to renewable companies to incentivise investment in the sector and is expected to provide a major boost to the industry.